leafac/leafac.com/prose/playing-the-game-with-plt-redex/index.md

 ---

 <aside markdown="1">
-**Pre-requisites**: Functional programming with pattern matching and [Racket](https://docs.racket-lang.org/quick/index.html) basics.
+**Pre-requisites**: Functional programming with pattern matching, and the basics of [Racket](https://docs.racket-lang.org/quick/index.html).
 Download the [code](playing-the-game-with-plt-redex.zip) and follow along in [DrRacket](https://racket-lang.org).
 </aside>

-[PLT Redex](https://redex.racket-lang.org/) is a tool for working with programming-language theory by modeling programming languages, operational semantics, type systems, program analyses, and so forth.
-It is designed after the notation established by research papers, appealing to the familiarity among experienced programming-language researchers, and the existing [educational material](related-work) about PLT Redex is targeted at that public.
+[PLT Redex](https://redex.racket-lang.org/) is a tool for modeling programming languages, operational semantics, type systems, program analyses, and so forth.
+It is designed after the notation established by research papers, and the existing [educational material](related-work) for PLT Redex is targeted at experienced programming-language researchers.
 But when I started learning PLT Redex, I was new to the field, so I struggled with *both* the research papers *and* the education material.
 Through the struggle, I noticed that this was a two-way street: reading papers helped me to understand PLT Redex, but perhaps more importantly, understanding PLT Redex helped me to read papers.
-I became more fluent in the notation, and could implement and experiment more easily.
+I became more fluent in the notation, and could implement the theory in the papers more easily.
+The most effective kind of reading is *active* reading, and PLT Redex lowered the cost of experimentation.

 With time, I realized that there is nothing *magical* about PLT Redex—it is just functional programming with pattern matching.
 I wished someone had told me that without bringing up Greek letters and jargon, and this is what I want to do for fellow programmers trying to break into programming-language theory.
 I write this article from the other side of the bump hoping to smooth the path for those coming after me.